| |

 Earlier tests showed that this has no effect, later tests under XP-SP2 patch level april 2007 where successful.

-For larger files the modern NTFS is required.
-Getting an USB removable drive formatted with NTFS is a bit tricky, see here.
+For larger files the modern NTFS or exFAT is required.
+Getting a USB removable drive formatted with NTFS is a bit tricky, see here.

 Take care: Formatted with NTFS USB removable drives get a write cache!
 The policies for "Write caching and Safe Removal" have no effect on USB removable drives.